lyh970817/tngwas/README.md

 This is a simple and extensible GWAS pipeline writtien in `bash` to be used with [Slurm Workload Manager](https://slurm.schedmd.com/overview.html).
-Currenly the pipeline has pipeline templates to run association analyses in `regenie` and `plink2` as well as heritabiltiy estimation in `ldsc`.
+Currenly the pipeline has pipeline templates to run association analyses (including manhattan and QQ plots) in `regenie` and `plink2` as well as heritabiltiy estimation in `ldsc`.

 The `lib/` directory contains default pipeline templates which are structured as directoris containing a `*.sbatch` job submission script.
 The pipeline templates